ngyz96/KI_Bioinfo_project/README.md

-# KI_Bioinfo_project
+# KI Bioinfo project
 ## Scripts for scRNA-seq data analysis

-This repository contains all the files written throughout the duration of the project.
+This repository contains all the files written throughout the duration of the project as part of Biomedical Project for Exchange students (30 ECTS) at Karolinska Institutet.